Do you have a plan in place to serve customers who come to your shop but don’t find what they’re looking for?

 Offer your customers other purchase options with each listing.
 This process is called upselling.
 Upselling is such an easy technique to add to an online shop, but many of us forget to do it.

-Upsell in the item description wording.
+Upsell in the product description.

-1. Suggest a coordinating item
+1. Suggest a coordinating item.

 If you sell a coordinating item in your shop, be sure to link to it in your item description.